 A New Adventure, Each Thursday at 10 AM

 These outings provide an introduction to our favorite places.
 When you return to these places with friends and family, you’ll see how much more there is to discover.
-Load your babies in backpacks or come toddle along, from infants to grandparents everyone is welcome, knowing there’s a safe return as part of the plan.
-During the winter there may be ample opportunity to try out snowshoes, sleds, ice skates, and thermos bottles.
+Load your babies in backpacks or come toddle along, from infants to grandparents everyone is welcome, knowing a safe return is part of the plan.
+During wintery months there may be ample opportunity to try out snowshoes, sleds, ice skates, and thermos bottles.
 The rest of the year we try to keep it as simple as possible.
 If you have questions about gear or driving directions, or more please ask.

 Be mindful of the weather, and dress accordingly.
 Bring appropriate gear, snacks and a thermos or water bottle.
 Check back here for any updates or changes.
 Well behaved dogs are usually welcome with a leash and bags.

 If you are running late or need better driving directions please call or text Kyle.
 We have cell service at nearly all of our trip locations.
 (207)632-6112.

 April 27, Thursday at 10am- Trout Stocking at Mayall Mills State Historic Site, GPS address; 49 Maguire Road, Gray Maine.
 Join the Rain or Shine Club to explore State of Maine Historic Site and continue to learn about the cold water fisheries and fishing in North Cumberland County.
 A quarter mile of babbling Collyer Brook tumbles through this property with rustic trails and interpretive panels to inform your visit and bring the narrative of the dominant mill ruins to life.
 We will have 100 fish to move from the truck and gently release to the stream. so wear your tallest rubber boots so you can help the State Fisheries Biologists.
 This small site and tall shady glen are conducive to small group exploration so bring our sense of adventure, a snack and a friend.